 - Smoking (people who smoke one pack a day double their risk of a stroke)

 Symptoms include the sudden loss of vision in one eye.
-This usually only lasts seconds but may last several minutes.
+This usually lasts for a few seconds to several minutes.
+Afterwards, vision returns to normal.
 Some patients describe the loss of vision as a gray or black shade coming down over their eye.

-Tests include a complete eye and neurological exam.
-The doctor or nurse will also use a stethoscope to listen to the arteries in your neck.
+Tests include a complete eye and nervous system exam.
+The doctor or nurse will also use a stethoscope to listen to the carotid arteries in your neck.